richardgill/issue-template-check/docs/typescript-client/configuration.md

 ## Providing a fetch implementation

 In case your runtime does not provide a built-in Fetch API (such as with versions prior to Node 18), you will need to pass a fetch implementation to the `fetch ` constructor parameter of the XataClient in the `xata.ts` / `xata.js `file in your project.

+## Updating the schema

+The command `xata codegen` updates the schema for the Xata client.
+Applying schema changes from the CLI, such as using the command `xata schema edit`, will automatically run codegen to update your client.
+However, in case schema changes have been applied from the web UI, you should run `xata codegen` to update your existing client with the latest schema.